jonnymind/SIRPAS/London_Mysteries/Magic_System/Spiritism.md

 If it tries the same spell again, being already at -8 **SSP**, it will now receive 4 mental **DP**.

-**SSP** are never reset; however, the spiritist can follow spiritual based rythes to get stress points in the desired direction to bring them back to a desired level.
+**SSP** are never reset; however, the spiritist can cast specific spells to bring them back to a desired level.

-### Spell types
+### Spell types and Mechanics

-Spiritic magic is divided in three categories.
+Spiritic magic is divided in the following categories.

-* Invocations (Inv): prayers to angels, demons or other entities that have a one-time only effect.
+* **Invocations** (Inv): prayers to angels, demons or other entities that have a one-time only effect.
+It could be a single word of power or a rather long prayer, spawning several turns.
+Once the invocation is complete, the effect is released and the **SSP** cost is paid.
-* Summonings (Sum): the most common type of spiritic spells, they conjure a spirit that will continouosly provide some special effect for the caster, until banished.
+* **Summonings** (Sum): the most common type of spiritic spells, they conjure a spirit that will continouosly provide some special effect for the caster, until banished.
+The conjuring can be instantaneous, spawn several turns.
+Once the summoning is complete, the summoner will pay the required amount of **SSP** each turn, until the summoned entity is banished.
+The entity acts on its own will, and doesn't require any concentration by the caster; however, the caser cannot cast any other form of magic until the entity is banished.
-* Banishements (Ban): Attacks spiritual entities with direct damage, or removes them from this plane of existence entirely.
+* **Banishements** (Ban): Attacks spiritual entities with direct damage, or removes them from this plane of existence entirely.

-### Spell conjuring mechanics
+* **Long Rituals** (Lor): Ritual to contact the spiritual realm, taking more than a minute to set up.
+They usually require a proper setup, and are extremely expensive in **SSP**.
+The effect is released at the end of the ritual.

-### Summon spell mechanics
+### Interruptions

-Using summonings requires controlling the target spirits constantly.
-Once evoked, the spirit will stay, and continue to deliver the same amount of **SSP** each turn, until banished.
-No other action, except _free actions_ can be performed during that time;
-this includes other spiritism spells, excepting banishment spells directed at the summoned creature.

-To banish a summoned entity, the spiritist must successfully cast a matching banishing spell.
-The summon spells will list which banisments are adequate.
+If the spiritist is interrupted in its casting, it must perform a **focus** check to avoid lose concentration.
+If the check fails, the caster pays half the **SSP** cost of the interrupted spell, and no effect is achieved.